dsc333/od-project/README.md

 # Object Detection
 ## DSC 333 - Cloud Services for Data Science

-This repo includes code for a server and a test client:
+This repo includes code for a server and a test client.
+You'll need to clone it to both your server (VM on GCP) and client (RPI or Local computer).
+On the server side, you will just run the code in od-api, and on the client od-client.

 ### Server side (od-api):
 Defines an API (single post method /detect/) that uses Google Vision API